 CHANGE OF OWNER OF A VEHICLE BETWEEN FAMILY MEMBERS

 When the DMV makes a transfer what it does is change the name on the title of the vehicle, that name is the legal owner of the registered vehicle.
-When a vehicle changes ownership either by sale, gift or inheritance and the name of the new owner is now on the vehicle record, that is a transfer.
+When a vehicle changes ownership either by sale, gift, or inheritance and the name of the new owner is now on the vehicle record, that is a transfer.
 In the case it is an inheritance, it is considered a family transfer before the DMV.

 For example when you sell a car:

 You and the legal or financial owner, if there is one, release interest on the ownership of the vehicle when signing the Certificate of Title.

 The new owner completes and signs the Application to Transfer the Title on the back of the Certificate of Title.